prioux/PirObject/README.md

-## PirObject: a Perl data model libray
+## PirObject: a Perl data model library

 This is Perl library, PirObject.pm, which provides a simple way to model data objects.